Skip to Main Content

 Redirecting to a Guide

-If possible, do not redirect a page in your guide to another guide as doing so abruptly takes students out of the original guide without warning and can be disorienting leading to students getting lost.
-It is better to put a link to the guide you would like the the student to view on a page in the original guide.
+If possible, do not redirect a page in your guide to another guide as doing so takes students out of the original guide abruptly and without warning.
+This can be disorienting and may cause students to get lost.
+It is better to put a link to the guide that you would like the the student to view on a page in the original guide.
 If you must redirect a page to another guide, make sure that the new guide opens in a new tab so that the original guide is still open and available.
+See the Guides: Redirect a guide or page to a different URL page by Springshare.

 Mapping Assets